friedelschoen/envmod/envmod.1.md

 Change the working directory to pwd before starting prog.
 When combined with -/, the working directory is changed after the chroot.

 ## -e dir
 Set various environment variables as specified by files in the directory dir: If dir contains a file named k whose first line is v, envmod removes the environment variable k if it exists, and then adds the environment variable k with the value v.
 The name k must not contain =.
 Spaces and tabs at the end of v are removed, and nulls in v are changed to newlines.
 If the file k is empty (0 bytes long), envmod removes the environment variable k if it exists, without adding a new variable.
 Can be used multiple times.

 ## -E file
 Set various environment variables as specified by a file *path*.
 This file contains lines of variables, key and value are delimited by '='.
 If the value is empty (has a trailing '='), the key is removed from the environment.
 Lines without a '=' are ignored.
 Leading and trailing whitespaces are striped before.
 Can be used multiple times.

+## -F
+Fork and redirect incoming signals to the child.

+## -i *signal*
+Ignore incoming *signal* and don't deliver it to the child.
+This option enables *-F*.

+## -T *signal* *command*
+Execute handler *command* before delivering signal to child.
+The command is executed within a shell (either *$SHELL* or "sh") with environment variable *"signo"* set to the number of the incoming signal and *"signame"* to the identifier of the signal (e.g. *SIGINT*).
+This option enables *-F*.

+## -S
+Use a shell (either *$SHELL* or "sh") to execute prog.

 ## -n *inc*
 Add inc to the nice(2) value before starting prog. inc must be an integer, and may start with a minus or plus.